DanieltheAnalyst1/customer-churn-prediction/README.md

     ```

 3. The dashboard should now be accessible at `http://localhost:8501/`.
 You can input customer data and check predictions, view summary statistics, and explore visualizations.

+Alternatively, you can directly access the deployed version [here](https://customer-churn-prediction-bdb7vappbwxqlbndynb5qhd.streamlit.app/).

 ---